 Since 2012, Germany has conducted an in-depth review of its legal provisions, and made its security framework more flexible.
-The project has gained momentum once again, and the rate of usage for German e-ID increased in 2013.
+The project has gained momentum once again, and the rate of usage for German e-ID increased in the past 4 years.

 Nobody can climb into the unknown four steps at a time.
 The art of change lies in combining forward momentum with intelligence gained over time.